arschles/www/content/blog/mac-dev-setup.md

 Another good reason I pop out of the command line is for my editor.
 I never got into vim or emacs.
 I've always used IDEs.
 In recent-ish memory, I've used almost all of the [JetBrains](https://www.jetbrains.com/) IDEs, [Visual Studio](https://visualstudio.microsoft.com/) (I've written a good amount of C#!), [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/) and now I'm currently on [VS Code](https://code.visualstudio.com/).

 I plan to stick with VS Code for a while for my main editor.
 It's really flexible and seems to have the biggest ecosystem of all of the open source editors/IDEs.
-Plus there are some cool "add on" features like [VS Online](https://online.visualstudio.com/), which is pretty darn cool.
-Check it out if you haven't.
-It's Visual Studio on your machine but you run/debug/whatever the code on a cloud VM.
-That's a whole another blog post!
+Plus there are some cool "add on" features like [VS Online](https://online.visualstudio.com/).
+Actually, check that one out if you haven't.
+It's the VS Code GUI on your machine but you run/debug/whatever the code on a cloud VM

 And the last one!
 I use [GitHub desktop](https://desktop.github.com/) a ton.
 Technically I can do just about everything on the command line instead of using this app, but I have lots of good reasons why a lot of the time I go into this app instead: